SmartContractSecurity/SWC-registry/README.md

 ## Taxonomy

-The taxonomy encompasses security vulnerabilies as well as violations of secure coding best practices.
+The taxonomy encompasses security vulnerabilities as well as violations of secure coding best practices.
 Individual issues are assigned identifiers that use the following format:

 ```
 OMN-[CLASS]-[SUBCLASS]